 - Anno Dracula by Kim Newman: Stoker does not appear in person, having been arrested as a friend and suspected sympathizer of Harker and company when Dracula took control of England; his wife does appear, however.
 Several of the sequels mention him having written Dracula as an alternate history novel in which Dracula lost.

-- In the Friday the 13th: The Series episode "The Baron's Bride", Micki and Ryan are transported to the 19th century, where they track down a vampire with the assistance of an Irishman named Abraham who they realise at the end was Bram Stoker.
+- In the Friday the 13th: The Series episode "The Baron's Bride", Micki and Ryan are transported to the 19th century, where they track down a vampire with the assistance of an Irishman named Abraham who they realize at the end was Bram Stoker.

 - In the Time Wars novel The Dracula Caper Stoker investigates Dracula's activities in England with Arthur Conan Doyle.